gangsterveggies/fun-compiler/README.md

 # FUN compiler to SECD

-This compiler implements the following features:
+This compiler implements the following features (the bold represent the ones implemented by me):

  - The only primitive data are integers with primitives +, - and *
  - If-zero-then-else conditional;